ting2025/ting2025.github.io/_pages/about.md

 About me
 ======
-I'm currently an incoming senior student at Hong Kong University of Science and Technology, studying a Bachelor of Engineering majoring in Chemical Engineering with an extended major in Artificial Intelligence, with research interest in Chemical Information extraction and integration of chemical engineering with artificial intelligence.
+I'm currently an senior student at Hong Kong University of Science and Technology, studying a Bachelor of Engineering majoring in Chemical Engineering with an extended major in Artificial Intelligence, with research interest in Chemical Information extraction and integration of chemical engineering with artificial intelligence.

 You can find my a printable version of my CV here: [CV](../files/Resume-4.pdf)